SimonAMcKenzie/max-refactor/README.md

 MIT License

-Copyright (c) 2023 Simon A McKenzie
+Copyright (c) 2023 Horiseon Social Solution Services, Inc.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal